• Home

 “Most parents could tell you that childcare costs are astronomical these days and can cause a major financial burden, even for high-income families,” said Matt Schulz, LendingTree chief consumer finance analyst and author of Ask Questions, Save Money, Make More: How to Take Control of Your Financial Life.

 Looking at individual states, the affordability picture gets even worse.
-In 20 states, families need at least triple the average income for households with two kids to easily affordable childcare.
+In 20 states, families need at least triple the average income for households with two kids to easily afford childcare.
 They include Hawaii, where families need nearly 270% more, followed by Nebraska (263.0%) and Montana (257.8%).

-By contrast, South Dakota has the most affordable childcare costs at $16,702.
+By contrast, South Dakota has the most affordable childcare costs, at $16,702.
 But even then, families would need to earn $238,600, or 95.4% more than the average income in that state.

 Racial disparities are also wide.
 American Indian and Black families need more than 300% in income to hit the affordability benchmark, while white families need 147% and Asian families need nearly 95% more.